What is Centrifugal Force

 How Does Centrifugal Force Exist in Driving

 Centrifugal force is often associated with a vehicle that takes a turn around a curve.
-When a car goes around a curve, the passengers feel a force directed away from the curve’s center of curvature.
+When a car goes around a curve, the passengers feel a force directed away from the curve’s center of curvature due to inertia.
 This force is the centrifugal force.
-Due to friction, the car does not skid off the road.
-As the car makes the turn, the force of friction provided by the road on the wheels is the centripetal force required to keep the car in a steady circular motion.
+However, for someone outside the car, they would see a different force – the one that is directed toward the center.
+It is called centripetal force.

 Centrifugal Force Formula

-To measure the centrifugal force, one has to use Newton’s laws of motion.
+We use Newton’s laws of motion to measure the centrifugal force.
 Suppose an object of mass m is rotating in a circular path of radius r with a velocity v.
 Then, the centrifugal force FC is,

 Uses and Applications of Centrifugal Force